guyleonard/orchardDB/README.md

             --db cider    # OrchardDB name
 ```
 #### Populate Database
-This command will add information to the database and copy your original files to the database directory with new headers.
+This command will add information to the database and copy your original files to the database directory with the new headers.
 You will need to provide a file of your amino acids in FASTA format, an NCBI Taxon ID code for your species, a source as "source,subsource" choosing from (NCBI, JGI, ENSEMBL, EuPathDB or OTHER) e.g. "JGI,Mycocosm", a 'type' suggesting where your data is predicted from (e.g. DNA, RNA, EST) and a version number (always "1" if you leave this option blank).
 You may also like to add publication info as a PubMed ID or DOI or simply "YES","NO" or "NA".
 You may choose to store sequences in the DB by using the "lite" option, however this is not standard and is turned off by default (reduces DB size).

 ##### Any Other Genome Portal
 Headers must be plain, consisting of only the accession number: